LeetSync/LeetSync/README.md

 ## How it Works

 LeetSync utilizes the LeetCode API to fetch your submission data and the GitHub API to create a new file or update an existing one in your selected repository.
-You can set the extension to automatically or manually sync your submissions.

 ## Installation